-- 15 inch piece of sturdy yarn, in a similar color to your project
+- 15" piece of sturdy yarn, in a similar color to your project

 For small stitches, three fingers should fit inside the stitch.
-For regular stitches, you’ll want four fingers to fit inside the stitch.
+For regular stitches, you’ll want four fingers for correct sizing.

 Cast On and Join In the Round

-Measure 7 ½ feet into your giant yarn and tie a slip knot.
-To do this, simply twist the yarn to make a small loop, reach through the loop to grab the yarn, pull through, and snug down to create a secure loop that's 3-fingers wide.
-This slip knot is your first cast-on stitch!
+Measure 7½' into your giant yarn and tie a slip knot.
+To do this, twist the yarn to make a small loop, reach through the loop to grab the yarn, pull it through, and snug down to create a secure loop that's three fingers wide.
+This slip knot is your first cast-on stitch.

-Next, you’ll need to cast on 12 additional small stitches using the long tail method, which is essentially just creating a series of slip knots.
-Start by making a small loop with the 7 ½ foot tail you measured out, then pull the live yarn (the yarn connected to your skein) up through, and snug down to create another 3-finger loop.
+Cast on 12 additional small stitches using the long tail method (aka creating a series of slip knots).
+Start by making a small loop with the 7½' tail you measured out, then pull the live yarn (the yarn connected to your skein) up through, and snug down to create another three-finger loop.
 Continue until you have a total of 13 cast-on stitches.

-Once your cast-on stitches are all ready to go, it's time to join your knitting in the round by drawing the live yarn through the very first cast-on stitch and snugging it around your three fingers.
-You've now created the first stitch of your first round of knitting!
-See how joining in the round pulls your project into a little circle?
+Draw the live yarn through the very first cast-on stitch and snug it around your three fingers.
+You've now created the first stitch of your first round of knitting — see how joining in the round pulls your project into a little circle?